 The practice provides a network of dedicated immigration lawyers to its clients throughout the United States, Europe, Asia and South America.
 David Asser is a member of the California Bar and the American Immigration Lawyers Association.
 This Association has over 5,000 members dedicated to immigration law.

 David has developed an extensive network of immigration attorneys and professionals throughout the world.
 This unique network allows the firm to provide immigration advice to its clients on matters in other places in the world, particularly Europe, Asia and South America.

-David has worked in the field of immigration law for over 21 years.
+David has worked in the field of immigration law since 1996.
 He has helped many clients in complex immigration situations.
 His case record includes deportation matters, asylum, labor certifications, temporary visas, family based immigration and international mobility.

 Born in Amsterdam, David lived in The Netherlands until 1986 and traveled to the US that same year.
 He moved back to The Netherlands in 1990 to pursue a career in the Theatre, Film and Television Industry as a writer, producer, actor and director.
 He developed several drama series for the Dutch networks, including the first environmental crime story “A trace of blue sand”, produced television shows, had guest appearances in various tv-comedy series, movies and a starring role in the English language production of “Speed-the-Plow”, a David Mamet play that toured Holland in 1995.